johnakers/macbook/README.md

 # macbook
-How I setup my 13" MacBook Air this weekend
+How I setup my 13" MacBook Air

-Note:

 This isn't 100% the order of this as I'm doing this after setup, but its more or less it.
 This doesn't take too long to get up and running for Ruby development.
+I'm adding things as I go, where relevant.

 1. [Chrome](https://www.google.com/chrome/browser/desktop/index.html)<br>
     -- Sign In + Gmail